kamatheuska/freecodecampbcn/index.md

 ## Questions

+### Do I need to sign up before coming to a meetup?
+No need

 ### What is the minimum level to join a meetup?
 There is none, any level is fine.
 There are people present from all kind of levels that can help each other.
 Any small or simple question is a good question.
 Don't be afraid to ask silly questions, for most this an entire new field that they're exploring.
 There is no prestige.